A brick wall that needs cleaning

 Metallic stains

-Most clay bricks contain iron, and some manufacturers also use magnesium when producing them.
+Most clay bricks have iron, and some manufacturers also use magnesium when producing them.
 When these bricks are exposed to moisture, a natural reaction occurs, bringing the iron to the surface and causing a stain.

 If magnesium is present, you might also notice a black or dark brown stain.
 Specialists advise leaving the stains to reduce naturally, but you can use a file on the mortar joints to speed up the process.